pwhiting/scriptures/README.md

 ### Supported Search Methods

 - `search` - normal similarity search
-- `search-mmr` - max marginal relevance search, should have more diverse matches
+- `search-with-mmr` - max marginal relevance search, should have more diverse matches
-- `search-ai` - uses AI to refine your search terms
+- `search-with-ai` - uses AI to refine your search terms
-- `search-language` - embeds in English, Spanish, and Mandarin and uses the average embedding to search
+- `search-with-languages` - embeds in English, Spanish, and Mandarin and uses the average embedding to search

 # Pinecone DB